Tuesday, April 12, 2022

 We want to make sure that all of our patients who are struggling with asthma have all the information they need when following a treatment.
 To do this, below we take a look at the different types of inhalers and how they should be used.
 Inhalers come in a variety of shapes and sizes, but it is the colour of a device that usually shows the effect of the medicine:

 Just like the name suggests, preventer inhalers help prevent asthma symptoms.
 They do this by reducing the inflammation in the airways, they contain a low dose of steroid medicine.
-The preventive effects of this type of inhaler builds up over time, which will mean you having to use the reliever inhaler less.
+The preventive effects of this type of inhaler build up over time, which will mean you have to use the reliever inhaler less.
 Preventer inhalers should be used twice a day, even when you are feeling well.
 The dose can be adjusted by changing the strength of the inhaler rather than the frequency of use.

 - In the last month/week have you had difficulty sleeping due to your asthma (including coughing symptoms)?